nmslib/nmslib/README.md

 A more detailed description is given in [in the manual](docs/manual.pdf).

 Examples of using the software can be found in the directory sample_scripts.
 A good starting point is a script [sample_scripts/sample_run.sh](sample_scripts/sample_run.sh).
 This script uses small data sets stored in this repository.
 The complete data set can be obtained using the script [data/get_all_data.sh](data/get_all_data.sh).
 Beware: it is more than 5 GBs compressed!
-The Wikipedia dataset (sparse vectors) is the largest part occupying 5 GB.
+The Wikipedia datasets (sparse and dense vectors) is the largest part occupying 5 GB and 3GB, respectively.
 The Cayton collection is about 500 MB.

 The downloaded data needs to be decompressed (use 7z  and gzip).
 Then, copy data files to a directory of choice and set the environment variable: